addisonkline/mdrfc/docs/server.md

 - Anonymous users can only see public RFCs and their comments or revisions.
 - Authenticated users can see both public and private RFCs.
-- Only the RFC author can create a revision for an RFC.
+- Only the RFC author can create a revision for an RFC, and only before admin review has been requested and before the RFC reaches `accepted` or `rejected`.
 - Only the RFC author or an admin can quarantine an RFC.
 - Only the comment author or an admin can quarantine a comment.
 - Only admins can use the quarantine review, restore, and permanent-delete endpoints.